mridul037/mridul037/README.md

 **Quote of the hour:**

-The hardest part of design is keeping features out.
+Any sufficiently advanced technology is indistinguishable from magic.

-~ Don Norman
+~ Arthur C. Clarke
 <pre>

 </pre>